The extensive drainage and clearing of coastal swamps in Queensland, mostly for sugar cane, is yet another reason we must save the Daintree.

 Tropical wetland provide habitat for a range of creatures

-Fan palm (Licuala ramsayi) and broad-leaved paperbark (Melaleuca quinquenervia)
+Fan Palm (Licuala ramsayi) and Broad-leaved Paperbark (Melaleuca quinquenervia)

 Ponded wetlands (on poorly drained alluvium soils) fill during the wet season creating seasonal swamps.